susmit31/obsidian/Bangla.md

 - You can also commit injustice by doing nothing - *Marcus Aurelius*

 ### Desires
-- Human behavior flows from three main sources: desire, emotion, and knowledge. - *Plato*
+- Human behavior flows from three main sources: desire, emotion, and knowledge - *Plato*
-- Wealth consists not in having great possessions, but in having few wants - *Epictetus* -
+- Wealth consists not in having great possessions, but in having few wants - *Epictetus*
+- The greatest wealth is a poverty of desires - *Seneca*

+### Knowledge
+- An investment in knowledge pays the best interest - *Ben Franklin*
+- If money is your hope for independence, then you will never have it.
+The only real security than a man can have in this world is a reserve of knowledge, experience, and ability - *Henry Ford
+-